ghosevaishnabi22/soaideathon_PS28/README.md

 - Can view rearrangement messages when teachers apply for leave.
 - Can view a Summary Dashboard showing 4 analytical charts:
   - Chart 1: Faculty Load Distribution
-  - Chart 2: Routine Utilization
-  - Chart 3: Subject Allocation Summary
+  - Chart 2: Subject Allocation Summary
-  - Chart 4: Faculty by Department
+  - Chart 3: Faculty by Department

 TEACHER:
 ========